marewi/NN_parameterization/README.md

     python main.py

 ### TODOS
-- [ ] dont calculate new_q when running against barriers (e.g. penalizing when barrier)
+- [?] dont calculate new_q when running against barriers (e.g. penalizing when barrier)
+- [ ] make Q-values independend on amount of visits of state-action pair